 A screen this easy on the eye deserves to be protected, and done so without detracting from its overall look.
 That's where this slim-yet-sturdy screen protector comes in.
 At just 0.2mm thick, you'll barely notice the military-grade protective film is there at all.

 Until it saves you gouging a cavernous scratch in your watch's display, that is.
-With no image-diminishing matt effect, the ultra-clear, self-healing screen saver can fit around all straps and cases, with protectors having been cut to size for both the 38mm and 42mm watches, and even the new sizes for the Series 4.
+With no image-diminishing matt effect, the ultra-clear, self-healing screen saver can fit around all straps and cases, with protectors having been cut to size for both the 38mm and 42mm watches, and even sizes for the Series 4.

 One made specifically for the Series 4, this rubber option from Honejeen gives you complete protection from any knocks and bumps, whether you're rocking the 40mm or 44mm variation of the smartwatch.